Last updated on Saturday, May 13, 2023 - 10:50pm

-If a MIDI clock source is selected in preferences, this field will display the tempo of that MIDI source.
+If a MIDI clock source or Ableton Link is selected in preferences, this field will display the tempo of that MIDI source.
 If no clock is selected, you may click and type directly in this field.
 Alternatively, you may use the TAP button to tap out a tempo.

 Use the CUE button to restart the BPM engine to keep video playback speed and sync automation locked not only to the tempo but to the phrase of your music.
 In case you tap the CUE button a bit early or late in relation to your music, the nudge buttons can be used to realign the beat counter LEDs with your music.